 La Ruta de Pedra en Sec, Dry Stone Route

-The Serra has become a favorite place for hikers, all year round.
+Recently the Serra has become a favorite place for walkers and hikers, all year round.

-Hiking tourism to Mallorca expanded after a hiking track network was created in Serra de Tramuntana.
-There are certainly hundreds of kilometers walkways, some of them medieval mule paths, others newly built tracks that connect the old paths.
+Hiking tourism to Mallorca expanded after they created a hiking trail network through the Serra de Tramuntana.
+That means hundreds of kilometers walkways, some of which follow medieval mule paths, while others are newly built tracks linking the old paths.
 So if you want you can walk all the way from Andratx to Pollenca along the Dry Stone Route (GR221).

-Most hiking routes are long and demanding so you need to be fit.
-They run up and down mountain slopes and from village to village.
-The paths take you to pine forests that smell so good and to mountain tops where the scenery is like from the plane.
+Most of the Serra de Tramuntana routes are long and demanding so you really need to be fit to do them.
+Fit enough to walk long stretches up and down mountains, from village to village.
+The paths take you to pine forests that smell so fresh and to high mountain tops where scenes are like from an airplane.

-The Mallorcans are also building a network of huts for overnight stay.
-Or alternatively you can stay the nights in small village hotels, depending on where you walk.
+Even more, in Mallorca they are building a network of huts to stay overnight.
+The other option is to use small village hotels, depending on where you walk.

-But there are short hikes as well some of which make a loop.
-That’s what I like most.
-It’s always easiest if the path takes you back to your car and you don’t have to think about returning by bus.
+But it’s not exclusively long hikes, there are shorter trails as well, some of which make a loop.
+That’s what we like most.
+It’s always best if the path brings you back to the car and there’s no need to return by bus.

-Some useful links, more information on hiking in Serra de Tramuntana:
+Some useful links for more information on hiking in the Serra de Tramuntana:

 Official website of the Dry Stone Route GR221 – Mallorca